markrobinsonuzh/conquer/shiny-download/about_conquer.md

 The *conquer* (**con**sistent **qu**antification of **e**xternal **r**na-seq data) repository is developed by [Charlotte Soneson](mailto:charlotte.soneson@imls.uzh.ch) and [Mark D Robinson](mailto:mark.robinson@imls.uzh.ch) at the University of Zurich, Switzerland.
 It is implemented in [shiny](http://shiny.rstudio.com/) and provides access to consistently processed public single-cell RNA-seq data sets.
 Below is a short description of the workflow used to process the raw reads in order to generate the data provided in the repository.

+If you use *conquer* for your work, please cite

+* C Soneson & MD Robinson: [Bias, robustness and scalability in differential expression analysis of single-cell RNA-seq data](http://biorxiv.org/content/early/2017/05/28/143289). bioRxiv doi:10.1101/143289 (2017).

 <a name="indexing"/>
 </a>
 ## Index building

 In order to use [Salmon](https://combine-lab.github.io/salmon/) to quantify the transcript abundances in a given sample, we first need to index the corresponding reference transcriptome.
 For a given organism, we download the fasta files containing cDNA and ncRNA sequences from [Ensembl](http://www.ensembl.org/info/data/ftp/index.html), complement these with [ERCC spike-in sequences](https://www.thermofisher.com/order/catalog/product/4456739), and build a Salmon  quasi-mapping index for the entire catalog.
-Note that the [scater](https://bioconductor.org/packages/devel/bioc/html/scater.html) report for a given data set (available in the **scater_html** column) details the precise version of the transcriptome that was used for the quantification.
+Note that the [scater](https://bioconductor.org/packages/devel/bioc/html/scater.html) report for a given data set (available in the **scater report** column) details the precise version of the transcriptome that was used for the quantification.
 For data sets with "long" reads (longer than 50 bp) we use the default `k=31`, while for "short reads" (typically around 25 bp) we set `k=15`.

 We also create a lookup table relating transcript IDs to the corresponding gene IDs.
 This information is obtained by parsing the sequence names in the cDNA and ncRNA fasta files.
 From these names we also obtain the genomic coordinates for each feature.